koel/docker/README.md

 First, start the koel server.
 The server is exposed on port 80.
 Tell koel where your database using the environment variables documented in koel's [config/database.php][dbConfig] file.
-Make sure your database and music storage location are acessible to the container.
+Make sure your database and music storage location are acessible in the container.

     docker run --name koel -p 80:80 0xcaff/docker-koel